 Swimming lessons are a great investment.
 Not only are you providing your children with a skill for life, you are giving them an advantage in the areas of social, emotional, physical and intellectual development.
 A four-year study conducted by Griffith University has found what swimming industry leaders have suspected for decades.
 Children who attend swimming lessons from an early age are ahead of their non-swimming peers when it comes to reaching developmental milestones.
-Results of the study can be found by clicking the link below.
+Results of the study can be found by clicking here.

 While the results of this study are fantastic, it is important to remember that learning to swim takes time and patience.
 It takes dedication and commitment and can sometimes be a slow process.
 There may be some times where you get frustrated with this process and want to push your child through the program in order to get them into mini-squad or stroke development groups yesterday.
 When the frustration sets in, try to relax and keep the following points in mind.